NHL revises virus protocols with 40 players on COVID-19 list - WTMJ

 “Every day things change, and you just go with the flow,” 66-year-old Dallas coach Rick Bowness said.
 “If there’s no glass behind the bench, there’s no fans back there, so it’s not going to affect anything.
 It shouldn’t at all.”

 The 31 teams were also told to space out locker rooms more to provide 6 feet of space between people.
-Deputy Commissioner Bill Daly confirmed the updates Thursday in an email to The Associated Press.
+T he league announced an updated protocol Thursday and said it was also considering portable air filters that would be installed by the benches.

 The league is not yet considering adding a daily rapid test to go along with PCR testing, like the NBA did.
 PCR tests are considered to be more accurate, but there’s a 12-24 hour turnaround on results.